Combinatorial Differential Algebra of $x^p$: Introduction

 Differential algebra---an infinite version of polynomial algebra in a sense---studies polynomial partial differential equations with tools from commutative algebra.
 Differential algebraic geometry studies varieties that are defined by a system of polynomial PDEs.
 An upper bound for the number of components of such a variety was recently constructed in~\cite{upperboundDA}.
 Differential algebraic geometry comes with an own version of the Nullstellensatz, the {\em differential} Nullstellensatz, relating points of a differential variety with formal power series solutions of the defining system of equations.
 Lower and upper bounds for the effective differential Nullstellensatz are provided in~\cite{diffNST}.
 In this article, we transfer the combinatorial flavor of commutative algebra~\cite{combalg} to differential algebra and undertake first steps in combinatorial differential algebra.
 We present a case study of the fat point $x^p$ on the affine line.

-Denote by $C_{p,n}$ the ideal in $R_n=\CC[x_0,\ldots,x_n]$ generated by the coefficients of $f_{p,n}=(x_0+x_1t+\cdots+x_nt^n)^p,$ read as polynomial in~$t$ with coefficients in $R_n.$ The affine scheme defined by $C_{p,n}$ is a subscheme of the scheme of $n$-jets of the fat point~$x^p$ on the affine line.
-Bernd Sturmfels suggested to us to investigate the following question. \begin{custom}[Question~\ref{conjBernd}] For fixed $n\in \NN,$ is the sequence $\left( \dim_{\CC} (R_n/C_{p,n}) \right)_{p\in \NN}$ a polynomial in~$p$ of degree $n+1$? \end{custom} The point of departure are experimental observations.
+Denote by $C_{p,n}$ the ideal in $R_n=\CC[x_0,\ldots,x_n]$ generated by the coefficients of $f_{p,n}=(x_0+x_1t+\cdots+x_nt^n)^p,$ read as a polynomial in~$t$ with coefficients in $R_n.$ The affine scheme defined by $C_{p,n}$ is a subscheme of the scheme of $n$-jets of the fat point~$x^p$ on the affine line.
+Bernd Sturmfels suggested investigating the following question on the dimension of the coordinate ring of that scheme. \begin{custom}[Question~\ref{conjBernd}] For fixed $n\in \NN,$ is the sequence $\left( \dim_{\CC} (R_n/C_{p,n}) \right)_{p\in \NN}$ a polynomial in~$p$ of degree $n+1$? \end{custom} The point of departure is experimental observations.
 A first main result of this article is~\Cref{thm Ehrhart}, proving that the answer to this question is {\em yes}.
+The dimension of this quotient ring provides a dimensional bound in the study of the multiplicity structure of the arc space of the fat point which was undertaken by the first-named author and Pogudin in~\cite{AEMP21}.